github/docs/content/code-security/security-overview/filtering-alerts-in-security-overview.md

   - Alerts
   - Organizations
   - Teams
-shortTitle: Filtering the security overview
+shortTitle: Filtering security overview
+redirect_from:
+  - /code-security/security-overview/filtering-alerts-in-the-security-overview
 ---

 {% ifversion ghes < 3.5 or ghae %}
 {% data reusables.security-overview.beta %}
 {% endif %}

-## About filtering the security overview
+## About filtering security overview

 You can use filters in a security overview to narrow your focus based on a range of factors, like alert risk level, alert type, and feature enablement.
-Different filters are available depending on the specific view{% ifversion ghec or ghes > 3.4 or ghae > 3.4 %} and whether you are viewing data at the enterpise or organization level{% endif %}.
+Different filters are available depending on the specific view{% ifversion ghec or ghes > 3.4 or ghae > 3.4 %} and whether you are viewing data at the enterprise or organization level{% endif %}.

 {% ifversion security-overview-displayed-alerts %}
 {% note %}